pH-7/NotAllowed/README.md

     echo "$userInput is not allowed";
 }

-// Validate if the userInput is a banned word *OR* a banned username if (Ban::isAny($userInput, email: false, word: true, username: true)) {
+// Check if $userInput contains a banned word OR a banned username if (Ban::isAny($userInput, email: false, word: true, username: true)) {
     echo "$userInput is not allowed";
 }
 ```

 ### Extending Banned Phrases

 You can supply your own values to be merged with the out-of-box banned data in 2 ways:

 1. `Ban::merge(string $scope, string | array $value)`
 2. `Ban::mergeFile(string $scope, string $path)`